Stream 1 - Now closed

 - the same businesses will also be able to defer any payroll tax for the first three months of the 2020/21 financial year until 1 January 2021

 - the $500 million Working for Victoria Fund to help workers who have lost their jobs find new opportunities and providing vital contributions to our state’s response to the pandemic.

 - the $500 million Business Support Fund to support the hardest hit sectors, with the criteria recently expanded to include any business (excluding sole traders) with a wages bill less than the payroll tax threshold of $650,000 who are participating in the Commonwealth JobKeeper program, regardless of the sector they operate in.

 To learn more about measures in place to support businesses during this crisis, please visit Business Victoria.

-This initiative is part of the Victorian Government’s new Experience Economy Survival Package providing urgent support to help a range of key attractions, organisations and associations ride out the economic impacts of the coronavirus (COVID-19) pandemic and help them reboot, rebound and recover.
+This initiative is part of the Victorian Government’s Experience Economy Survival Package providing urgent support to help a range of key attractions, organisations and associations ride out the economic impacts of the coronavirus (COVID-19) pandemic and help them reboot, rebound and recover.

 What grants are available?

-For specific details on the program, including the objectives of the fund, the number of applications that can be submitted under each stream, the grant amounts available and eligibility of applications please refer to the guidelines.
+For specific details on the program, including the objectives of the funding, the number of applications that can be submitted under each stream, the grant amounts available and eligibility of applications please refer to the guidelines.